studiobutter/anime_api/README.md

 **NOTICE**: Genshin Impact v5.6 no longer support ZIP Packages.
 Honkai: Star Rail now support Sophon.
 ZIP Packages will be deprecated soon.
 Read it in the [FAQ](./Docs/FAQ.md)

+Info: This page is now hosted on a new domain!

 This Repository is meant for reseaching.
 You can read the FAQ [here](./Docs/FAQ.md)

 Used in Project: